webplatform/docs-wpd/Community/index.md

 {{Languages}}

 Web Platform Docs is a community of people dedicated to documenting the technologies that deliver the World Wide Web.
-Whether your just starting in your career or are already a seasoned web professional, we encourage you to [[WPD:Editors_Guide/step_2_communicate_with_the_online_community|get involved with the community]].
+Whether you're just starting in your career or are already a seasoned web professional, we encourage you to [[WPD:Editors_Guide/step_2_communicate_with_the_online_community|get involved with the community]].

 [[File:community_pic.jpeg|200px]]